lrq3000/pyugt/README.md

 lang_source_trans = ja
 # Target language to translate to.
 Must be a Google Translate language code (NOT a Tesseract code!).
 lang_target = en
+# Machine translator library to use.
+Can be online_free to use free online APIs but which can be throttled (eg, Google Translate, DeepL free, Baidu, etc) ; deepl to use DeepL API with your own authkey (not throttled but limited number of translations in free plan, then need to pay for more, but it's best in class japanese->english machine translator) ; offline_argos for offline translation using Argos based on OpenNMT, which produces less accurate translations but is free, unlimited and does not require an internet connection.
+translator_lib = online_free
+# If online_free is the selected translator_lib, we can specify here the translator service to use.
+For a list of available services, see: https://github.com/UlionTse/translators#more-about-translators
+translator_lib_online_free_service = google
+# If translator_lib is set to deepl, the API authorization key must be set here
+translator_lib_deepl_authkey = f8a291-...
 # Hotkey to set the region on screen to capture future screenshots from.
 The region does not need to be precise, but must contain the region where text is likely to be found.
 hotkey_set_region_capture = ctrl+shift+F3
 # Hotkey to translate from the selected region